12 Tips to Get Your E-commerce Store Ready for Black Friday/Cyber Monday (2022)

 Getting inundated with site visitors and sales isn't a bad problem to have.
 But, before this happens, it’s key to make sure your website is up to date with all your products and inventory counts.
 Consider spending a few hours reviewing your product descriptions to make sure your product details are clear and concise.
 This can help reduce the number of questions prospective customers may have, making it easier for them to make a choice and complete their order.

 Further reading: 15 E-commerce Conversion Rate Tips to Help You Sell More

 3. Optimize your website for mobile

-Improving the user experience (UX) for mobile shopping is increasingly important.
-Optimize for mobile devices by making sure your navigation is clear, your call-to-action (CTA) buttons are easy to find and remove popups and sidebars.
+Improving the user experience (UX) for mobile shopping is an obvious must-have.
+Optimize for mobile devices by:

 4. Audit your checkout page